chromium/chromium/docs/security/shepherd.md

       Chrome team so they can be notified when the WebKit bug is fixed.
         * Note the WebKit bug ID in the Chromium issue report.
     * All security issues need owners, the WebKit ones can be assigned to ajuma@.
+*  GPU driver bugs - bugs in GPU drivers that reachable from a renderer process and triggerable through Chrome, such as bugs in Mesa or Mali drivers, should be assigned to the appropriate Chrome engineering team, such as WebGL or WebGPU, to determine if a shader workaround is appropriate.
+The report should include a valid test case that demonstrates reachability in an active release channel of Chrome on a supported platform.
+   * Because these driver bugs also impact Android, Pixel, and ChromeOS platforms, we do also want to provide those teams visibility.
+If deemed necessary they can create a bug in their tracker, that should be tracked as a child bug to the original report we received in the Chromium tracker.
+   * For Mesa driver bugs, please cc: robclark@ and msturner@ for visibility for ChromeOS.
+   * For Mali driver bugs, please cc: aygupta@, bcreasey@, asdl-kfc@ from Android, mjstokes@ and layog@ from Pixel GPU, and robclark@ and msturner@ from ChromeOS GPU.

 ### Shift handoff